Close

 How to Help Your Child Make Friends: Parents Helper by the Ages

 Social development is a crucial part of a child’s nature that sets the tone for each age group.
-Unfortunately, without learning the value of friends or communication, many children grow into adults that live according to their own limitations.
+Unfortunately, without learning the value of friends or communication, many children grow into adults who live according to their own limitations.

 We’ve included general practical tips for parents on how to create the right environment for kids to feel confident to make new friends, and broken down tips by age group so parents know exactly how to help at any given time.
 As sources for this article, we rely on Lisa Damour Ph.
 D, Antje Damm, James Lehman Rick Lavoie, and Child Mind Institute research.